How to Read an Invoice? Things You Must Check

 When the supplier of goods gets paid for the invoices, he can reference the invoice number to keep a record of the invoices that have been paid, after which the transaction becomes closed.
 A supplier who works for the same customer will need to assign the invoice number to help follow up on paid and unpaid invoices.
 He also needs to keep all the information along with the usage summary handy.

 This aspect clarifies the customer on the services or products that have been discussed when negotiating the charge summary and agreed price.
 The information should not be modified from that of the purchase order.

 An alteration on the invoice total doesn’t necessarily mean the payment cannot be approved.
 If customers change their minds halfway in the business, their accounting department will notice the purchase order change.
 If the difference is not much, the customer has already approved and signed the invoices before sending them to the accountant.

 An explanation for every cost you’re requesting in the invoice is also necessary.
 Assuming a customer wants to know how much he spent on a particular service after a long time.
 He can trace back the invoice and see how you have explained the cost.
 You have to detail your invoice to the customer, so he doesn’t encounter much stress finding the invoice.

-Payment terms are there for notifying the customer of the time you as the supplier is expecting your payment.
+Payment terms are there for notifying the customer of the time you as the supplier are expecting your payment.
 Sometimes you find phrases like “net 60 days” or “payable upon receipt.”

 For example, Jack is the owner of a landscaping company in Florida.
 He sends an invoice to a large car dealership being the first of his invoice as the business owner and adds a payment term of “net 30 days” to the invoice.
 This term might differ from the agreement with the dealer, who regularly pays the invoice every 60 days.
 Jack is unaware of his customer’s payment terms, and he phones the company after his payment date is due.